Computational-Plant-Science/AI_U2net_color_clustering/README.md

 CyVerse users can upload data and run the SMART pipeline for free.

-The SMART pipeline has also been applied in collaboration with the following research institutes and companies:
+The SMART pipeline has also been applied in collaboration with following research institutes and companies:

 1. Dr. David G. Mendoza-Cozatl at [University of Missouri](https://cafnr.missouri.edu/person/david-mendoza-cozatl/)